StochasticBiology/polyomino-evolution/README.md

 * `lib-` -- shapes of recorded structures, as ASCII characters on a square grid (`.` denotes an empty site)
 * `pop-` -- population structure over time and simulation instances, with references referring to the structures in `stats-` and `lib-` (`-1` denotes an unbound or non-deterministic individual)

+The other `.c` files take care of things under the hood:
+* `assembly.c` -- polyomino assembly
+* `ga.c` -- genetic algorithm
+* `library.c` -- structure comparison and storage
+* `stats-variable.c` -- various summary and complexity statistics for polyomino structures

+Visualisation is done in R:
-`plot-blend.R` plots various summaries of the outputs
+* `plot-blend.R` plots various summaries of the outputs, corresponding roughly to manuscript figures

-`plot-structs.R` , passed a command-line reference to a particular experiment, draws the top polyomino structures from that experiment
+* `plot-structs.R` , passed a command-line reference to a particular experiment, draws the top polyomino structures from that experiment

-`run-blend.sh` compiles and runs a set of experiments in Bash
+* `plot-complexity-hists.R` plots complexity histograms over (simulation) time